 With so many strong voices already telling you who you are is enough, I’m not sure my voice is loud enough.
 And there it is – self-doubt.

 I’m fully aware that I am enough.
-I’m also fully aware that I’m not reaching the amount of people that I want to reach.
+I’m also fully aware that I’m not reaching the number of people that I want to reach.
 This makes me question my ability to write engaging content that is helpful.

 Maybe I haven’t given it enough time.
 Maybe I could be trying harder.
 Or maybe my content really is just not good enough.